Home » Rome »

 Sistine Chapel private tour

-When you book a private tour of the Vatican, you get to maximize your time with the guide and customize your itinerary to your interests.
+When you book a private tour of the Vatican, you can maximize your time with the guide and customize your itinerary to your interests.

-Since these private tours are booked in advance, you get to avoid the notoriously long lines at the ticket counter.
+Since these private tours are booked in advance, you can avoid the notoriously long lines at the ticket counter.

-This private tour of the Vatican is the most popular amongst visitors.
+This private tour of the Vatican is the most popular among visitors.

 Sistine Chapel night tour